Connecting Tape Devices

 - Add the tape server to Veeam Backup & Replication.
-See Adding Tape Servers for details.
+For more information, see Adding Tape Servers.
 Veeam Backup & Replication will automatically scan connected tape devices and display all discovered tape libraries and tape drives under the Libraries node in the Tape Infrastructure view.
 Afterward, the auto-discovery process will be performed periodically every 3 minutes.

 You can connect multiple tape devices to each tape server.
 The connected tape devices will appear as list under the Libraries node in the Tape Infrastructure view.

 Veeam Backup & Replication allows deploying multiple tape servers.
 However, if you have multiple Veeam backup servers, you cannot connect one tape server to several Veeam backup servers simultaneously.

 If you have several Veeam backup servers, you can easily reconnect a tape server to another Veeam backup server without reconfiguring the tape device: Veeam backup server will recognize the library settings automatically.
 Note that when you reconnect the tape server, the tape jobs will not run with another Veeam backup server unless you copy the configuration.

 Reconnecting Tape Devices to Another Tape Server